hanjie-chen/DL-Learning-Journey/Ch02-MultiLayerPerceptron/BackPropagation.md

 ## Gradient vanishing and exploding

-let's focus on this formula part in the general MLP:
+As we extend our understanding of adjustment patterns to deeper networks, we encounter two significant challenges: gradient vanishing and gradient exploding.
+These phenomena are particularly prevalent in neural networks with many layers and can significantly impact the learning process.
+To understand these issues, let's examine how they arise from the backpropagation formula we've been discussing.

+In a general Multi-Layer Perceptron (MLP), the gradient flowing backward through the network is given by:
 $$
 \delta^{output} \times \delta^n \times \delta^{n-1} \times \cdots \delta^p
 $$
+### Gradient Vanishing

-if every $\delta < 1$, and if there is a very deep MLP, it will have
+If every $\delta < 1$, and we have a very deep MLP, we will observe:

 $$
 \lim_{n\to\infty} \delta^{output} \times \delta^n \times \delta^{n-1} \times \cdots \delta^p = 0
 $$

-that means the adjustment will be 0, which means there are no adjustments for the layer which is near output layer, and we called it Gradient vanishing
+This means the gradient will approach 0 as it propagates backward, resulting in negligible updates for layers near the input.
+This phenomenon is called gradient vanishing.
+As a result, early layers in the network learn very slowly or not at all, making it difficult to train deep networks effectively.

+### Gradient Exploding

- and if $\delta>1$, we will get:
+Conversely, if $\delta > 1$, we will get:

 $$
 \lim_{n\to\infty} \delta^{output} \times \delta^n \times \delta^{n-1} \times \cdots \delta^p = \infty
 $$

-which means the weights and bias will adjust in a huge range, from 1 extreme side to another extreme side
+In this case, the gradient grows exponentially as it propagates backward.
+This leads to extremely large weight updates, causing the training process to become unstable.
+The weights may oscillate wildly or grow so large that they cause numerical overflow, effectively breaking the learning process.

+These problems highlight the delicate balance required in initializing and training deep neural networks.
+Several techniques have been developed to mitigate these issues, including:

+- Careful weight initialization (e.g., Xavier/Glorot initialization)
+- Using activation functions like ReLU that help maintain gradient flow
+- Implementing batch normalization
+- Employing residual connections (as in ResNet architectures)

 # Summary